 This method and the next one (using VBA) can be used to insert the square root symbol in more than one cell (at a time).

-- Select the cells where you want to insert the square root symbol.
+- First, select the cells where you want to insert the square root symbol.

-- Select the Custom option from the left pane.
+- Next, select the Custom option from the left pane.
 And put your cursor before the General format and press ALT + 251 on your keyboard.

-- Now press OK and see what has happened.
+- Thereafter, press OK and see what has happened.
 All the numbers are now having the square root symbols before them.

 To use this method, you have to save your Excel file with the extension .xlsm.
 Because .xlsx files cannot deal with VBA code.
 If you don’t like to use VBA code in your Excel file, then avoid this method.